Introduction

 Two styles of plot are offered (see Options | Power plot)

-Probability of detecting a change in density in a 2-survey comparison as a function of effect size for a given expected \(\small \mbox{RSE}(\hat D)\).
+Probability of detecting a change in density in a 2-survey comparison as a function of effect size for a given expected \(\small \mathrm{RSE}(\hat D)\).
 See Efford and Boulanger 2019 for the computation method.

 Effect size is the ratio of final density \(\small D_2\) to initial density \(\small D_1\) expressed as a percentage.
 The alpha level is specified in Options (default \(\small \alpha = 0.05\)).